Governance Advisory Groups

 What is the deadline for expressions of interest to be a member of the advisory groups?

-Expressions of interest for the Councils and Advisory Boards will close on 8 December 2025, 11:59pm.
+Expressions of interest for the Councils and Advisory Boards remain open.

 -